-This cheesecake is adapted from a vintage back-of-the Argo cornstarch recipe.
-It’s been updated over the years and there’s a new version on Argo’s web site, but this seems to be the recipe people love because I kept seeing requests for it on lost recipe forums.
+Argo Cornstarch Cheesecake gets its name from the fact it is adapted from a vintage back-of-the Argo cornstarch recipe.
+It’s been updated over the years and there’s a new version on the company’s web site, but this seems to be the recipe people love because I kept seeing requests for it on lost recipe forums.
 It had been in my files forever and I’d been waiting for an excuse to try it.
-Last night my dad came over for dinner, so I had one.

 I started the cheesecake early in the day and it came together in minutes thanks to my trusty food processor.
 Another bonus was that I didn’t have to deal with making a crust.
 As someone who actually likes a good graham cracker crust, my worries that we would miss it were put to rest by the grandness of the finished product.
 In this case the loose, thin layer of graham cracker crumbs was more than adequate.